redsanket/spark/external/hadoop/guide/tez/encryption.rst

      (a.k.a, ``TezConfiguration.TEZ_AM_MAX_APP_ATTEMPTS``).

+Similar to :ref:`Mapreduce Encryption <mapreduce_encryption>`,  this capability allows encryption of the intermediate files generated during the shuffle/spill.

 Tez Shuffle
 ===========

+.. sidebar:: More Details ...

+   * :ref:`Mapreduce Encryption <mapreduce_shuffle_encryption>`
+   * :ref:`What is Shuffling <mapreduce_encryption_definitions>`

-Tez uses org.apache.hadoop.mapred.ShuffleHandler provided by MapReduce version 2.0 (MRv2) as an auxiliary service, which you can choose to configure via the `hadoop/mapred-site.xml` file.
+Tez uses ``org.apache.hadoop.mapred.ShuffleHandler`` provided by MapReduce version 2.0 (MRv2) as an auxiliary service, which you can choose to configure via the `hadoop/mapred-site.xml` file.